-There is 1 operator that run from Vigan City to Manila, with 3 departures per day.
-If you decide to take a bus, you can take the Tourist option.
+There is 1 operator that run from Vigan City to Manila, with 1 departure per day.
+If you decide to take a Bus, you can take the Super Deluxe option.

-There are 2 operators that run from Vigan City to Manila.
-If you decide to take a car, you can take the Economy, Standard, and SUV options.
+There are 3 operators that run from Vigan City to Manila.
+If you decide to take a Car, you can take the Economy, Standard, and SUV option.

 After taking in all the history and culture of the Philippines in Vigan City, you’re probably ready for fast-paced Manila.

 The capital city often gets a bad reputation.
 It can be chaotic and crowded, but Manila is also highly underappreciated.

 Intramuros should be a stop on every traveler’s itinerary when they arrive in Manila.
 It’s the grid-like section of the city located within the thick 16th and 17th Century walls.
 It was the Spanish East Indies capital from the 1500s until 1898, and it has all the vibes of a colonial town.
 There are gorgeous churches, charming courtyards, and European architecture throughout.

 Exploring the Bindondo neighborhood (Manila’s Chinatown) is another great way to spend an afternoon.
 Check out the fascinating Buddhist temples and delicious dim sum.

 The city of Manila is situated right on Manila Bay, so make sure you stroll along the Baywalk.
 It’s the perfect place to watch the sun go down, listen to live street musicians and enjoy tasty snacks from vendors along the way.

 If you are a history lover, Fort Santiago is another excellent place to visit.
 It was built in 1571 as a Spanish military base to protect its holdings in the east.

 In addition to the interesting architecture and fascinating history here, you can also see where national hero José Rizal was imprisoned prior to his execution in 1896.
 There’s a shrine dedicated to his honor.